Kim Reynolds: Early political career

-Lieutenant governor of Iowa
+Lieutenant governor of Iowa (2011–2017)

 On June 25, 2010, Republican gubernatorial nominee Terry Branstad publicly selected Reynolds to be his running mate as the lieutenant governor candidate.
 The next day, she received the Republican nomination at the Republican state convention.
 On November 2, 2010, the Branstad/Reynolds ticket won the general election.
 Reynolds resigned her Senate seat on November 12 before taking office as lieutenant governor.

 Reynolds was sworn in as lieutenant governor of Iowa on January 14, 2011.
 She co-chaired the Governor's Science, Technology, Engineering and Math (STEM) Advisory Council, Iowa Partnership for Economic Progress board, and the Military Children Education Coalition.
 She was also Branstad's representative on the board of the Iowa State Fair.

 Reynolds was elected chair of the National Lieutenant Governors Association (NLGA) in July 2015.

-Governor of Iowa
+Governor of Iowa (2017–present)

-Tenure

 On May 24, 2017, Reynolds became governor of Iowa upon the resignation of Branstad, who stepped down to become United States Ambassador to China.
 She is Iowa's first female governor.